next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 {% note primary %}
 **Installation**

-1. Need to uninstall the original renderer `hexo-renderer-marked` and install one of selected by you renderer:
+1. Firstly, you need to uninstall the original renderer `hexo-renderer-marked` and install one of selected by you renderer:

    ```bash
    $ npm un hexo-renderer-marked